 Analysis of the macabre themes exposed in the famous painting The Triumph of Death (c.1562), by Bruegel the Elder (c.1525-1569).
 My interpretive proposal is to appreciate the images from the musical suggestions that the artist represents, and that the density of the drama of existence in the face of death can be understood more profoundly with the confrontation of the painting’s images with the musicality of the instruments and the sound of scenes.

 Os camponeses na arte de Bruegel, o Velho (c.1525-1569)

-Genre painting, a tradition in History of Art, was very developed by Bruegel the Elder.
-His scenes of daily peasant life profoundly marked the image of pre-industrial Europe.
-The purpose of this work is to analyze his image of the peasant: his life, parties, his dances, the remarkable moments of his life.
+Genre painting, a tradition in History of Art, was very developed by Bruegel the Elder (c.
+1525-1569).
+His scenes of daily peasant life profoundly marked the memory we have of pre-industrial Europe.
+The purpose of this work is to analyze his image of the peasant: his life, parties, dances and remarkable moments of its existence.